DixitIshan/Face-Recognition/README.md

 	2. Then it will also install all the necessary modules required for this project.

-	3. At last, it will activate the Virutlal environment.
+	3. It will activate the Virutlal environment.

+	4. Lastly it will create an 'image' folder in which all the training images will exist

 3. Create a folder in the image folder with the name of the person you wish to Identify